Q&A on Recent Issues

 Q: What if authorities contact me seeking student information?

 A: Remember that the federal student privacy law, known as FERPA, applies.
-In light of that, don’t share personal student information including class schedules until you receive confirmation from OGC or the police.
-OGC will coordinate with departments the provision of any records to government agents or law enforcement officials.
+In light of that, don’t share personal student information including class schedules until you receive confirmation from the police.

 Q: Which campus locations are accessible to federal authorities?